stridecolossus/JOVE/panama.md

 return (T) Proxy.newProxyInstance(loader, new Class<?>[]{api}, handler);
 ```

-This proxy approach enables the API to be expressed in terms of Java and JOVE types, while the underlying native methods are implemented using FFM.
-The remainder of the framework is concerned with marshalling between these two layers.

 ### Native Methods

-To fully implement the native method class it will need to know the method signature and return type in order to link the FFM method handle.
+To fully implement the native method class the builder will need the method signature and return type in order to link the FFM method handle:

-Looking ahead we will also need to construct native methods from first principles (i.e. not using reflection) when addressing the diagnostics handler (and possibly for other use cases).
+Looking ahead we will also need to programatically construct native methods (i.e. not using reflection) when addressing the diagnostics handler (and possibly for other use cases).
 Therefore the native method will be agnostic to the source of the method address.
 This is a little more work but better separates concerns between the various collaborating classes.

 First a builder is added to construct a native method: